 About the Author

-–Linton C. Hopkins, MD, retired neurologist, author of Where Bobby Learned to Play: East Lake Golf Club in Atlanta
+~ Linton Hopkins, former Chief of Neurology at Emory Hospital and author of Where Bobby Learned to Play: East Lake Golf Club of Atlanta

 An active volunteer for most of her life, Karen has served on the Board of the DeKalb County American Heart Association, coordinated wheelchair tennis tournaments for the ALTA Foundation, mentored students at Drew Charter School, and staffed the phone at the Prevent Child Abuse Georgia Helpline.

-To contact Karen, request an author signing or book club appearance, please email her.
+To request an author signing or book club appearance, please contact Karen.